 Resource utilization, ultimately, helps you make the most of your available resources:

 The most common formula for project managers is full-time equivalent (FTE).
 This is used to calculate how optimally a resource is being used in terms of available workable hours.
-To calculate this, divide the allocated hours a resource will work during a project by the total workable hours available in the project.
-Multiply the result by 100 to create a percentage, and this score will indicate the effectiveness of the resource.
+To calculate this, divide the allocated hours a resource will work during a project by the total number of workable hours available in the project.
+Multiply the result by 100 to create a percentage, and the product will indicate the effectiveness of the resource.
+For example, if a worker has been allocated to a project for 45 work hours, and that project has a total of 60 workable hours, then that resource has a utilization of 75% as per the FTE formula.
 It’s best to aim for a rate of around 80% – anything above this risks employee burn out, and anything less will not utilize the resourcefully.

 With an intelligent resource management platform, project managers have dedicated tools to approach and master resource utilization: